 Before starting the boiler, and during initial operation, smell near the floor and around the boiler for gas odorant or any unusual odor.
 Do not proceed with start-up if there is any indication of a gas leak.
-Repair any leak at once.
+Repair any leak at once or call your local gas supplier.
 Failure to comply could result in severe personal injury, death or substantial property damage.

 Propane boilers only - Your propane supplier mixes an odorant with the propane to make its presence detectable.
 In some instances, the odorant can fade, and the gas may no longer have an odor.
-Before startup (and periodically thereafter), have the propane supplier verify the correct odorant level in the gas.
+Before start-up (and periodically thereafter), have the propane supplier verify the correct odorant level in the gas.
 Failure to comply could result in severe personal injury, death or substantial property damage.